 Hence \(Y_n\) has density function \(f_n\) given by \[f_n(x) = \prod_{i \in I}^\infty \binom{n + m_i - 1}{m_i} (1 - p_i)^{m_i} p_i^n, \quad x = \prod_{i \in I} i^{m_i} \in S\]

 Suppose now that \(\bs X = (X_1, X_2, \ldots)\) is a sequence of independent copies of \(X\) where \(X\) has the Dirichlet distribution for \((S, \cdot)\) corresponding to the completely multiplicative function \(g\), Dirichlet series \(G\), and parameter \(t\) in the interval of convergence.
 Let \(Y_n = X_1 X_2 \cdots X_n\) for \(n \in \N_+\) so that once again, \(\bs Y = (Y_1, Y_2, \ldots)\) is the random walk on \((S, \cdot)\) associated with \(X\).
+Recall that \(\tau_n\) denotes the left walk function of order \(n \in \N\).

-For \(n \in \N\), \(Y_n\) has density function \(f_n\) given by \[f_n(x) = \frac{\tau_{n - 1}(x) g(x)}{G^n(t) |x|^t}, \quad x \in S\]
+For \(n \in \N_+\), \(Y_n\) has density function \(f_n\) given by \[f_n(x) = \frac{\tau_{n - 1}(x) g(x)}{G^n(t) |x|^t}, \quad x \in S\]

 Thus, \(Y_n\) also has a Dirichlet distribution for \(n \in \N\), but corresponding to a multiplicative function instead of a completely multiplicative coefficient function.
 As a corollary, we have the following result in analytic number theory that seemingly has nothing to do with probability.